East River Plaza

 East River Plaza is a shopping mall located at FDR Drive near the Harlem River between 116th and 119th Street in East Harlem, New York City.
-Opened on November 12, 2009, after a protracted development process lasting 15 years, the mall has twelve stores with four anchor stores, which are Target, Costco, Burlington Coat Factory, and PetSmart.
+Opened on November 12, 2009, after a protracted development process lasting 15 years, the mall has 7 stores with three anchor stores, 1 fitness gym, and two health clinics, which include, Costco, Burlington Coat Factory, a Target discount department store and a Planet Fitness.
 It has six levels and is attached to a parking garage.